ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/index.rst

 Usage
 """""

-Upstream already has very good coding practices for the core library, which are enforced by the tidy test suite.
+Upstream already has very good coding practices for the core library, which are enforced by the ``tidy`` test suite.
-The "tidy” test suite executes rustc and clippy lints to enforce consistency in semantics and ``rustfmt`` to enforce consistency in syntax.
+The ``tidy`` test suite executes rustc and clippy lints to enforce consistency in semantics and ``rustfmt`` to enforce consistency in syntax.

 It does not make sense for us to come up with a separate coding standard and try to force it upon the upstream core library.
 If we would start to come up with new rules from our coding standard we would have to work against upstream and either convince them to refactor their code without a clear benefit for them or we would have to carry a big changeset which has a big potential to introduce bugs.